Arihant-A/Arihant_1/a/README.md

 ## Project Overview

+This repository documents the complete output of a 12-hour hands-on RTL Design and Synthesis lab conducted as part of the VSD (VLSI System Design) RTL Design & Synthesis Workshop.
+The lab covers the full ASIC front-end design flow:

 RTL Coding - writing synthesizable Verilog HDL code to describe the intended behaviour of the hardware design.

 Functional Simulation - compilation of the design and testbench using the Icarus Verilog (iverilog) tool followed by generation of Value Change Dump (.vcd) file.